 ISO 26262 requires companies purchasing components to be able to prove their suppliers are compliant and this often necessitates access to specifications, designs, test results and the like.
 This clearly has IP implications for developers and manufacturers.

-These kind of digital tools can help with the frictionless development process of new technology and open the potential for new and lucrative commercial relationships.
+These kinds of digital tools can help with the frictionless development process of new technology and open the potential for new and lucrative commercial relationships.

 SMEs are increasingly selling high tech components and other parts to the automotive giants to help advance the development of new ADAS technology.
 And these new opportunities for tech integration are necessitating faster information sharing and deeper collaboration between every part of the supply chain.